typedb/typedb/docs/pages/documentation/3-querying-with-graql/match-queries.md

 ### has

-Match concepts that have the resource specified.
+Match things that have the resource specified.
 If a [predicate](#predicates) is provided, the resource must also match that predicate.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell4" data-toggle="tab">Graql</a></li>